Consolidated taxpayer regime

 A group can comprise two or more Russian entities in which the direct or indirect equity interest of one member in the charter/share capital of the other members equals at least 90%.
 In order to establish and apply this regime, all group members should meet the following requirements:

 - At least RUB 10 billion in total CIT, VAT, excise tax, and MRET paid during the year preceding the year of tax registration of a new consolidated group.

 - At least RUB 100 billion in sales proceeds and other income.

 - Total value of assets of at least RUB 300 billion.

 The advantages of applying this regime are as follows.
 First, transactions among group member entities are not controllable under Russian transfer pricing legislation (with one exception: transactions with mineral resources subject to MRET with a percentage rate are still subject to control).
 Second, for the purposes of calculating CIT, it is possible to consolidate group member entities' profits and losses.

 A limitation on recognition of losses incurred by loss-making members of a consolidated group has been introduced.
 The limit is set as 50% of the given consolidated group’s tax base for the current (tax) period.

 Russian transfer pricing legislation is essentially based on Organisation for Economic Co-operation and Development (OECD) principles, with certain important deviations.
 This legislation establishes criteria for related parties and controlled transactions, transfer pricing methods for determining arm’s-length prices/profitability, a list of permitted information sources, and compliance requirements.

-Under the Russian transfer pricing rules, the following parties are recognised as being related:
+Under the Russian TP rules, the following parties are recognized as being related:

 - Entities where one party (the party and its related parties) has more than a 25% direct or indirect participation in these entities.